 Rarely is there a contingency plan with guidelines to communicating during a crisis, least of all one for a pandemic event.
 It is therefore essential to refocus your leadership in order to quickly but efficiently address a wide range of issues from the health and safety of the corporate workforce (priority number one) to the likelihood of a deep global recession.

 Regardless of what the current configuration of the Board is, companies need to think carefully about how they want the organization to be steered into the new normal before taking any other actions.

 Effective leadership distinguishes itself by the ability to interpret in a coherent and objective basis the surrounding environment, themselves, employees and business objectives.
 The aim is to make better decisions by recognizing early enough the signs of change.

 Top management of most companies are currently operating under high levels of stress, that is, with the least favourable conditions to make the right decisions.
-Before making decisions and taking action, a plan is required to ensure that effective leadership is in place.2.
-Data: make use of available data and acquire that which is missing.
+Before making decisions and taking action, a plan is required to ensure that effective leadership is in place.

 The resilience of systems is being put to the test like never before due to the huge increase in demand.
 IT managers and CIO’s must ensure that the company continues to operate seamlessly in an unprecedented environment, keeping the information flows that support critical business processes and underlying systems operational and stable.

 This means preventing outages, mitigating their impact, or restoring them quickly, i.e. applications, architecture, data, cloud, infrastructure and network.